Argentine Antarctica: Formulation of the Argentine claim to the Antarctic mainland since 1941

+On 28 February 1957, Decree-Law No. 2129 repeated the claim between the meridians at 25° and 74° West and the parallel 60° South latitude.
+The claimed territory is overlapped in part by the British (20°W to 80°W) and the earlier Chilean (53°W to 90°W) claims.

 Presence in the Antarctic Peninsula since 1951

+The Brown Station established 6 April 1951 is the first Argentinian base on the Antarctic mainland.

 The first continental Argentine base in Antarctica, the Almirante Brown Naval detachment, was opened in 1951.
 The following year, the Esperanza Naval detachment (now Esperanza Base) opened.
 On 1 February 1952, while building the Esperanza Base at Hope Bay, the first shooting war in Antarctica occurred when an Argentine team fired a machine gun over the heads of a civil team of British Falkland Islands Dependencies Survey workers and forced them to withdraw to their ship, the John Biscoe.

 On 17 January 1953, at Deception Island, the Refugio Teniente Lasala (a hut and a tent) was opened by the staff of the Argentine ship ARA Chiriguano.
-On 15 February, 32 Royal Marines of the British frigate HMS Snipe, armed with Sten submachine guns, rifles, and tear gas, captured two Argentine sailors.
+On 15 February 32 Royal Marines of the British frigate HMS Snipe, armed with Sten submachine guns, rifles, and tear gas, captured two Argentine sailors.
 The Argentine refuge and a nearby uninhabited Chilean hut were destroyed.
 The Argentine sailors were delivered on a British vessel to South Georgia on 18 February.
 A British detachment stayed three months on the island while the frigate patrolled the waters until April.

 On 4 May 1955, the United Kingdom filed two lawsuits against Argentina and Chile respectively, in the International Court of Justice in The Hague to declare Argentine and Chilean claims on the Antarctic and sub-Antarctic areas invalid.
 On 15 July 1955, the Chilean Government rejected the jurisdiction of the Court in that case, and on 1 August, the Argentine Government did the same.